yoriiis/svg-chunk-webpack-plugin/README.md

 ![SvgChunkWebpackPlugin](https://img.shields.io/badge/svg--chunk--webpack--plugin-v1.0.0-29008a.svg?style=for-the-badge) ![GitHub Workflow Status (branch)](https://img.shields.io/github/workflow/status/yoriiis/svg-chunk-webpack-plugin/Build/master?style=for-the-badge) [![Coverage Status](https://img.shields.io/coveralls/github/yoriiis/svg-chunk-webpack-plugin?style=for-the-badge)](https://coveralls.io/github/yoriiis/svg-chunk-webpack-plugin?branch=master) ![Node.js](https://img.shields.io/node/v/svg-chunk-webpack-plugin?style=for-the-badge)

 > Generate SVG sprites according to entrypoint dependencies.
-Each page only imports its own svgs, wrapped in sprite and optimized by svgo.
+Each page only imports its own svgs, wrapped as a sprite and optimized by svgo.

-The SvgChunkWebpackPlugin creates optimized sprites of SVG, according to the Webpack entrypoints.
-Each sprites contains only SVG dependencies listed on its entrypoints to improved code splitting, even on SVG files.
+The SvgChunkWebpackPlugin creates optimized SVG sprites, according to Webpack's entrypoints.
+Each sprite contains only the SVG dependencies listed on its entrypoints to improved code splitting, even on SVG files.

 The plugin includes the popular [svgo](https://github.com/svg/svgo) package with the optimized settings, to generates clean and optimized SVG sprites.

-Code splitting is the key to deliver files without unused content for the pages.
-It already exists for CSS, Javascript and now for SVG with this plugin.
+Code splitting is the key to deliver files without any content that is unused by the pages.
+It already exists for CSS, Javascript and now for SVG files with this plugin.

 ## When to use this plugin

-On multiple page application, each pages must includes only necessary dependencies.
-In other words, includes only the SVG files imported by the entrypoint and all its dependencies.
+On multiple page application, each pages must includes only its necessary dependencies.
+In other words, it must include only the SVG files imported by its entrypoint and all its dependencies.

 With reusable components, SVGs are often duplicated on all the project.
-Now, you can create a global SVG library and every Javascript files can import SVG from this library.
+Now, you can create a global SVG library and every Javascript files can easily import any SVG from this library.
 Entrypoint dependencies are automatically updated, thanks to the Webpack compilation.

-When you work with SVGs exported by design softwares, like Sketch or Illustrator.
-Indeed, source code of these SVG files are commonly not optimized and contains comments, CSS classes and create conflicts betwen them.
-The plugin automatically clean all SVGs before to create the sprite.
+When you work with SVGs exported by design softwares, like Sketch or Illustrator, their source code is never optimized and often contains comments, CSS classes which can create conflicts between them.
+The plugin automatically cleans all SVGs before creating the sprite.

 ## Zero config